 - Using the steps may not protect data from hackers.

 - Using the above steps may not recover data from corrupted PST files.

 To recover the corrupted PST Files, you can opt for an expert solution (Outlook PST Recovery tool).

 Repair Corrupt Outlook PST File

 Outlook PST files can be transferred to other email clients using an Outlook PST Recovery tool.
 The Outlook PST Recovery tool can save emails from a PST file to HTML, PDF, EML, and other file formats.
-With this tool, users can export Outlook mail messages to Windows Live Mail.
+This tool lets users export Outlook mail messages to Windows Live Mail.
 The software can recover PST emails, calendars, tasks, contacts, etc. With the preview features, users can preview the PST files before conversion.

-Outlook email messages are of high importance for many entrepreneurs and for people who have sensitive work processes.
-So, we have enlightened the ways for How to Encrypt Email in Outlook?.
-The methods provided will help users in encrypting the data between the sender and receiver.
-While using the Outlook PST Recovery tool, users can recover any PST file and can save time while working.
+Outlook email messages are significant for many entrepreneurs and people who have sensitive work processes.
+So, we have enlightened how to Encrypt Email in Outlook?.
+The methods provided will help users encrypt the data between the sender and receiver.
+While using the Outlook PST Recovery tool, users can recover any PST file and save time while working.